20 Price Differences In Singapore Between 1990s vs 2010s

 Marriage Registration fees

-- Probably one of the strangest and funniest ones, while marriage is encouraged, much hate was thrown at the $16 price increase
+- Probably one of the strangest and funniest ones.
+While marriage is definitely encouraged, the $16 price increase was not well received by people.

 - Private and Public hospital beds now cost upwards of $1,000 per day in a B1 ward and without insurance, you are pretty much unable to get the best care